clemenko/jenkinsworld2018/readme.md

   This command is pull a few images from [hub.docker.com](https://hub.docker.com).

 6. Now let's tag the image for our DTR instance.
-We will use the `URL` variable we set before.
+We will use the `DTR_URL` variable we set before.

 	```
 	docker tag clemenko/dc18:0.1 $DTR_URL/ci/dc18_build:0.1